sohit-agarwal/Wexflow/README.md

 -->
 # Credits

-Thanks to [JetBrains](https://www.jetbrains.com) for the free open source license of Resharper Ultimate.
+Thanks to [JetBrains](https://www.jetbrains.com) for the free open source licenses.
 <!--
 Improved and optimized using: